MeAkash77/Flow-List-FullStack-Task-Management-System/README.md

 ## 📝 **Assessment Compliance**
-This project fully complies with the Software Engineering Assessment requirements:

 - Full-stack application with Next.js for both frontend and backend
 - JWT Authentication	✅	Access Token + Refresh Token